René Stockman

-Brother Dr. René P. E. Stockman, F.C. (born May 13, 1954 in Assenede, Belgium) is the Superior General of the Congregation of the Brothers of Charity since 2000.
+Brother Dr. René P. E. Stockman, F.C. (born 13 May 1954 in Assenede, Belgium) is the Superior General of the Congregation of the Brothers of Charity from 2000 to 2024.
 He is a Belgian specialist in psychiatric caregiving.

 Education

 René Stockman studied at the Saint-Laurens Institute in Zelzate between 1966 and 1972.
 He finished grammar school with a diploma in economics.

 In 1972 he joined the Congregation of the Brothers of Charity.
 He fulfilled the noviciate training in Maria-Aalter (1972–1973).
 He then started in Ghent his training as a nurse at the Higher Institute for Paramedic Professions (1973–1976).

 He continued with studies leading to a Master in medical and social sciences and management of hospitals at the University of Louvain (1977–1980).
 His thesis was entitled Organization of mental health-care in Rwanda and Burundi.
 Additionally he obtained a teaching certificate for teaching in higher secondary schools (1981), at the University of Louvain.
 He completed his education by obtaining a doctors degree at the Catholic University of Louvain.
 His thesis was entitled: The place of the religious within the mental health care and obtained high examination marks (1986).